 So there’s a funny video that has been circling the Internet lately.
 It’s a “commercial” for skittles.
 If you’ve seen it, I needn’t say any more.
-If you haven’t, you can check it out but keep in mind, it’s pretty NSFW and very NSF-kids.
+If you haven’t, you can check it out with a quick youtube search, but keep in mind, it’s pretty NSFW and very NSF-kids.

 If you can’t watch it, here’s a quick summary: two humorously styled newlyweds are, eh-hem, consummating their vows in what looks like an 80s ski lodge.
 When the groom finishes, well…skittles start flying everywhere.
 The tagline “taste the rainbow” is, thusly, given new meaning.